 Overview of Protein Electrophoresis

-Several forms of PAGE exist and can provide different types of information about the protein(s).
-Nondenaturing PAGE also called native PAGE, separates proteins according to their mass-charge ratio.
-Denaturing and reducing SDS-PAGE, the most widely used electrophoresis technique, separates proteins primarily by mass.
-Two-dimensional (2D) PAGE separates proteins by isoelectric point in the first dimension and by mass in the second direction.
+Several forms of polyacrylamide gel electrophoresis (PAGE) exist, and each form can provide different types of information about proteins of interest.
+Denaturing and reducing sodium dodecyl sulfate (SDS)-PAGE with a discontinuous buffer system is the most widely used electrophoresis technique and separates proteins primarily by mass.
+Nondenaturing PAGE, also called native PAGE, separates proteins according to their mass/charge ratio.
+Two-dimensional (2D) PAGE separates proteins by native isoelectric point in the first dimension and by mass in the second dimension.

-Once separated by electrophoresis, proteins can be detected in a gel with various stains, transferred onto a membrane for detection by Western blotting and/or excised and extracted for analysis by mass spectrometry.
-Protein gel electrophoresis is, therefore, a common step in many kinds of proteomics analysis.
+Once separated by electrophoresis, proteins can be detected in a gel with various stains, transferred onto a membrane for detection by western blotting and/or excised and extracted for analysis by mass spectrometry.
+Protein gel electrophoresis is, therefore, a fundamental step in many kinds of proteomics analysis.

 Acrylamide is the material of choice for preparing electrophoretic gels to separate proteins by size.
 Acrylamide mixed with bisacrylamide forms a crosslinked polymer network when the polymerizing agent, ammonium persulfate (APS), is added.
 TEMED (N,N,N,N'-tetramethylenediamine) catalyzes the polymerization reaction by promoting the production of free radicals by APS.